burningtree/utxo25/README.md

 The conference should also be available to absolute newcomers to cryptocurrencies.
 We will include beginner topics in the program, where there will be a special program section just for them.
 In addition, each newcomer receives a special printed beginner's guide as well as other perks.

-Anyone who brings a crypto-newbie to UTXO.25 will receive special privileges and benefits.
+Anyone who brings a crypto-newbie (or "nocoiner") to UTXO.25 will receive special privileges and benefits.
 The more newcomers you bring in, the better!

+### Catering tickets & zone

+Get rid of unnecessary time waiting in line at food trucks or traveling to restaurants outside the venue.
+Using our online system, you will be able to order delicious food at a specific time, according to your taste, directly to several places within the venue!
+There will also be a special catering zone with unlimited drinks and basic snacks.

+Meals will be ordered using tokens that you will be able to purchase together with your ticket.

 ### UTXO Guild